 Finally, references, papers, books and publications are included in shaded boxes within the text.
-These papers have either been saved as PDFs and are included on the history course website, or are included as references so that the reader can have a proper reference trail that supports the text.
+These papers have either been saved as PDFs and are embedded in the book or are included on the history course website, or are included as references so that the reader can have a proper reference trail that supports the text.

 As with the web site, this book not only tries to capture the history of our discipline, but also it is intended to be an accompaniment to a history course at Ohio State.
 Therefore in certain chapters it may seem slightly Ohio State – centric.
 Also, many contributors to the broad discipline of CGI are not represented — it is not because we are underemphasizing their contributions; rather we have put together the materials for this particular course, and have therefore chosen to emphasize certain historical contributions over others to match the learning objectives of the course.

 Finally, we chose to focus on the period that started with the early visual representations of data (the early 1950s) and we wrap up around the early to mid 1990s.
 This reflects the rapid proliferation of companies and capabilities during this period, and the equally rapid expansion of the discipline after the major changes that occurred in the few years following the disruption of the 1987 production company reorganizations.

 We hope you enjoy this book and the associated resources.